isabelko/CA-1/README.md

 ## Lessons

 I learned how to create a shared memory space.
 I also learned about how to use semaphores in order to make sure the producer didn't produce too many variables and the consumer wasn't consuming too many variables.
+I also learned how to create a virtual machine and select a OS to run in the virtual machine.
+The virtual machine was my favorite part of the lab.
+I had tons of versions of of linux and seeing the differences was super cool.